Folium of Descartes: History

-The curve was first proposed and studied by René Descartes in 1638.
+The curve was first proposed and studied in 1638 by René Descartes, who was interested in classifying curves by the degrees of their algebraic equations.
 Its claim to fame lies in an incident in the development of calculus.
 Descartes challenged Pierre de Fermat to find the tangent line to the curve at an arbitrary point, since Fermat had recently discovered a method for finding tangent lines.
 Fermat solved the problem easily, something Descartes was unable to do.
 Since the invention of calculus, the slope of the tangent line can be found easily using implicit differentiation.
-Mayor Johan(nes) Hudde's second letter on maxima and minima (1658) mentions his calculation of the maximum width of the closed loop, part of Mathematical Exercitions, 5 books (1656/57 Leyden) p.
-498, by Frans van Schooten Jnr.